JoostVoskuil/azure-devops-gitleaks/README.md

 # Gitleaks

 This Azure DevOps task downloads gitleaks and runs a gitleak scan on the specified location.
-It can only scan already checked-out repo's on the agent because it is currently not possible to scan Azure DevOps repo-urls.
-See [this GitHub issue](https://github.com/zricethezav/gitleaks/issues/440) for more information.

 - Thanks to [Zachary Rice](https://github.com/zricethezav) for creating and maintaining gitleaks.
 - Thanks to [Jesse Houwing](https://github.com/jessehouwing) for providing a gitleaks config that has most of Microsoft's deprecated credscan rules ported to it.

+Please note: Task version 1 supports older versions of GitLeaks (7.x).
+Task version 2 supports the newer versions of GitLeaks ((8.x and up).
+The behaviour between task version 1 and 2 is different.
+See [Changelog](CHANGELOG.MD) for changes.

 ## YAML Snippet